Contact Us

 Health and Social Care writer

 Hospital discharge delays are becoming a major issue for patients, their families, hospitals, and local authorities.
-The UK Government has announced a £250 million discharge fund to combat the ever-growing impact of delayed hospital discharges.
+To combat these ever-growing impacts caused by delayed hospital discharges, the Government has announced a £250 million discharge fund.

-If you are responsible for social care in your local authority, or work within healthcare this discharge fund is probably on your mind.
-You may be struggling to decide how best to utilise the fund so your local community can fully benefit from it, or you might be wanting to see what other local authorities are currently doing to reduce hospital discharge delays for inspiration.
+Like many local authorities, this discharge fund is probably on your mind.
+You may be struggling to decide how best to utilise the fund so your local community can fully benefit from it.
+Or you might want to see what other local authorities are currently doing to reduce hospital discharge delays for inspiration?

-At The Access Group we are aware of the challenges local authorities face to keep up with the demand and capacity to accommodate all discharge plans as they come through.
-We know ideally the best place for patients to continue recovering is in their own homes, however due to staffing capacities this is not always the case.
+At The Access Group, we know the challenges local authorities face to keep up with the demand and capacity to accommodate all discharge plans as they come through.
+We know ideally the best place for patients to continue recovering is in their own homes, however, due to staffing capacities this is not always the case.

-This article will review the causes of hospital discharge delays and how that impacts the patient, the community, hospitals, and your local area.
+This article will review the hospital discharge process, the causes of hospital discharge delays, and how that impacts the patient, the community, hospitals, and your local area.
 We also explain in depth the terms of the Government’s discharge fund and what that means for local authorities, the reactions to this discharge fund, and what are the best ways to utilise the funding to reduce these delays to improve patient outcomes further.

 reasons for delayed hospital discharge - busy hospital waiting room